Randl/tiny-cnn/README.md

     - with TBB threading and SSE/AVX vectorization
     - 98.8% accuracy on MNIST in 13 minutes training (@Core i7-3520M)
 - header only
-    - Just include tiny_cnn.h and write your model in c++.
+    - Just include tiny_dnn.h and write your model in c++.
 There is nothing to install.
 - small dependency & simple implementation
 - [can import caffe's model](https://github.com/nyanp/tiny-cnn/tree/master/examples/caffe_converter)